Table of contents

-In a customer survey by Conduit, a staggering 72% of respondents said they prefer to communicate with businesses via email.
+In a report by Salesforce, it was found that 64% of customers prefer to communicate with businesses through email.

 With customer experience at the heart of building a successful business in the present day, the need to be “really good at managing customer emails” is pressing.

 Interestingly, the email service that companies use will play a pivotal role in how well teams can serve customers.
 Customer service teams would need the ability to manage conversations efficiently, and at scale.

 Businesses of all shapes and sizes are going Gmail now.
-Axios reported in March 2020 that G Suite has more than 2 billion users now.
+Axios reported in March 2020 that Google Workspace has more than 2 billion users now.
 Compared to 1.5 billion users in 2018, this is a massive increase in its popularity.

 With email being the #1 choice for customers to talk to companies — combined with the ever-growing popularity of Google Services such as Google ads, Google Chrome, Google Groups, and Google Cloud — the world definitely needs a flawless (and reliable) way of managing customer emails via Gmail.

 But, is Gmail really geared to handle customer conversations?